logo image

 1638 - King Charles I attempted to impose a Book of Common Prayer on the Scots.
 This led to uprisings by Scots known as Covenanters.
 These uprisings led to more wars such as the Bishops' Wars, Wars of the Three Kingdoms, English Civil War, Scottish Civil War, and Irish Confederate Wars.

-1642 - the English Civil War breaks out as the Parliament rebels against the unpopular Charles I.
+1642 - the English Civil War breaks out as the Parliament rebelled against the unpopular Charles I.

 1649 - Charles I was executed by beheading, leading to Oliver Cromwell, leader of the Parliament forces, taking control of all Briton.
 Cromwell had the English Crown Jewels destroyed at that time.